iCross/my_choices/README.md

 Transform default HTML `<select>` tags into Choices.js dropdowns for an enhanced user experience.

+If you find it useful, please consider giving it a star.

 ## Usage

 - Click on the Violentmonkey menu command to apply [Choices.js](https://github.com/Choices-js/Choices)